Car Nicobar Air Force Station: Structure

 The airport resides at an elevation of 5 ft above mean sea level.
 It has one runway designated 02/20 with a concrete surface measuring 2717 × 43 m.

 Commercial services

-The Andaman & Nicobar Islands Administration operates biweekly flights between Port Blair and Campbell Bay via Car Nicobar with 10 seater D228 aircraft chartered from Indian Air Force.
-There's also regular helicopter service by Pawan Hans between Car Nicobar, Port Blair and various Islands of Nicobar district.
+The Andaman and Nicobar Islands Administration operates biweekly flights every Monday and Friday between Port Blair and Campbell Bay via Car Nicobar with 10 seater D228 aircraft chartered from the Indian Air Force.
+There is also a regular helicopter service by Pawan Hans between Car Nicobar, Port Blair and the various islands of Nicobar district.